IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.2.2.1 JWT IUA extension

-The Authorization Server and Resource Server SHALL support the following extensions to the JWT access token:
+The Authorization Server and Resource Server shall  support the following extensions to the JWT access token:

 - *subject\_name* (OPTIONAL): The user's name as String.

 - *subject\_organization\_id* (OPTIONAL): Unique identifier of the user's organization.
-It's value SHOULD be an URI, i.e., an URL or an OID in URN notation.
+It's value should  be an URI, i.e., an URL or an OID in URN notation.

 - *subject\_organization* (OPTIONAL): Name or description of the user's organization.

 - *subject\_role* (OPTIONAL): Coded value indicating the user's role.
-If present, the value SHALL be formatted as FHIR Coding data type.
+If present, the value shall  be formatted as FHIR Coding data type.
 - *purpose\_of\_use* (OPTIONAL): Purpose of use for the request.
-If a coded value is used, the value SHALL be formatted as FHIR Coding data type.
+If a coded value is used, the value shall  be formatted as FHIR Coding data type.

 - *home\_community\_id* (OPTIONAL): Home community identifier where the request originated.
-It's value SHOULD be an OID in URN notation.
+It's value should  be an OID in URN notation.

 - *national\_provider\_identifier* (OPTIONAL): A unique identifier issued to health care providers by their national authority.